sherwinee/tp/docs/DeveloperGuide.md

 * 3a.
 The updated information is not valid.

     * 3a1.
-AddressBook shows an error message.
+Listify shows an error message.

       Use case resumes at step 2.
-      *{More to be added}*

 **Use case: Mark a contact as contacted**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. Listify shows a list of persons.
-3. User requests to mark a specific person in the list as contacted
+3. User requests to mark a specific person in the list as contacted.
-4. AddressBook updates the person's last contacted time
+4. Listify updates the person's last contacted time.

     Use case ends.